 10.7.1.
-If awardees have not elected to be met by the institution on arrival, they must contact the Student Contact Officer at their institution to advise them of their arrival in Australia.
+All awardees must contact the Student Contact Officer at their institution prior to leaving their home country to advise the Student Contact Officer of their arrival plans ..

-- 10.7.2.
+10.7.3.
 The airfare for awardees to travel to Australia is booked and paid for by Program Areas.
-Program Areas record awardees' travel and arrival details in OASIS, which then notifies institutions of these details. - 10.7.3.
-Program Areas are to arrange awardees' mobilisation travel and must:
+Program Areas record awardees' travel and arrival details in OASIS, which then notifies institutions of these details.

 - i. ensure awardees arrive on or after the recommended date of arrival as specified in the institution's placement offer.
-This must be no more than 14 days before the awardee needs to commence the Introductory Academic Program or in-Australia preparatory program - ii. record an awardee's travel details including the flight number and arrival time in OASIS as early as possible after finalising the travel booking, and by 10 December at the latest for awardees commencing in semester one unless there has been a delay in finalising the placement or issuing a visa - iii. amend an awardee's travel details as soon as possible in OASIS if their arrival details change. - 10.7.4.
-If a Program Area does not provide timely and accurate advice to the institution and additional costs are incurred, the institution may seek to pass these onto the Program Area. - 10.7.5.
+This is to be no more than 14 days before the awardee is scheduled to commence the mandatory Introductory Academic Program or in-Australia preparatory program - ii. record an awardee's travel details including the flight number and arrival time in OASIS as early as possible after finalising the travel booking, and by 10 December at the latest for awardees commencing in semester one unless there has been a delay in finalising the placement or issuing a visa - iii. amend an awardee's travel details as soon as possible in OASIS if their arrival details change - iv. confirm that each awardee has communicated their arrival plan to the student contact officer at their university. - 10.7.5.
+If a Program Area does not provide timely and accurate advice to the institution and additional costs are incurred, the institution may pass these onto the Program Area. - 10.7.6.
 Additional costs must be discussed with and approved by the Australia Awards Delivery Section.
 If dependents are mobilising after the awardee, the Program area is responsible for issuing a no objection letter for the dependents so they may apply for a visa to accompany the awardee in Australia.